rarDevelopment/replybot-dotnet/README.md

 ## Departure Messages

 When a user leaves the server, departure messages can be posted in the server's system channel (where Discord's default welcome messages are posted).
-If you're an administrator in the server, you can enable or disable welcome messages by using the `/set-welcome-message` command.
+If you're an administrator in the server, you can enable or disable departure messages by using the `/set-departure-message` command.
 This setting defaults to off.

 ## View Settings